crunnna/blocketing-mod/README.md

 - ✅ **Advancement Messages**: Toggle the sending of advancement messages to Discord. 🏆
 - ✅ **Death Messages**: Toggle the sending of death messages to Discord. 💀
 - ✅ **Command Execution**: Execute Minecraft commands from Discord (with permissions). 🛠️
+- ✅ **Player Chat Webhook Mode**: Toggle Minecraft chat messages to Discord via webhook, showing player name and avatar.
+When enabled, chat uses the webhook; when disabled, chat uses the bot identity.
 - ✅ **In-Game Configuration**: Configure bot token, channel ID, guild ID and OP role directly from in-game commands. 🎮

 ---